 They are available by appointment for both parents and students.
 Students may also seek them out for guidance and counseling in those brief free moments between classes and before and after school.

-Mike Beates (Dean of Students) brings decades of ministry experience (beginning with Young Life in 1980!) with parents and students alike.
+Mike Beates (Chaplain) brings decades of ministry experience (beginning with Young Life in 1980!) with parents and students alike.